In the majority of cases, switching doesn't require much equipment to be installed.

 If your switch is between providers on the same network, such as Openreach's superfast broadband network, the process is fairly straightforward:

-Openreach's full fibre network is a different infrastructure that requires more setup than this, so if you've switched to one of these connections you'll have to wait for these installations to start rolling out again (currently from 1st March).
+Openreach's full fibre network is a different infrastructure that requires more setup than this, so if you've switched to one of these connections you'll have to have an engineer visit your home.

 Most of the major broadband providers offer some form of self-installation on applicable packages.
 And while the switching process is fairly similar, there are some notable differences between providers.